 Some Like It Hot... and Historical

+Many downtown building were extensively restored and rejuvenated in 2005 and 2006.
 It’s more pleasant than ever to cruise its wide streets in search of open-air cafes and a small but growing number shops selling gifts and handcrafts.

 More Things to Do

 There’s lots for the active traveler to do in Maz.
 A large sport fishing fleet makes its home in the safe anchorage of Dársela Bay, a waterway that embraces the old city on its leeward side, while the Pacific Ocean hugs the others shore.
 Surfing is popular among locals and visitors, who catch swells spring through fall especially at Punta Camarón and Playa Bruja to the north as well as several spots closer to downtown.

 Besides a charming downtown area, Mazatlán competes well with other vacation meccas because of its prices.
 Airfare to Mazatlán may be more expensive than to busier destinations like Cancún or Puerto Vallarta, but once you reach this pretty Pacific city of about 700,000 residents, you’ll spend less than in mass-tourism resorts where an $8 fish plate is a thing of the past.

 For more things to do as well as hotels and restaurants, check out our Mazatlan Travel Guide.